santule/protmixy/README.md

    - Select top candidates based on log-likelihood
    - Check convergence (embedding distance to target < threshold)
 3. **Pathway Assembly**: Trace back converged beams to construct complete mutational pathways

+### PART 2 - SCORING PATHWAYS

+1. **Sequence Similarity**: Sequence Identity between each intermediate sequence to the start and end sequences
+2. **Structure Similarity**: TM-score between each intermediate structure to the start and end structures
+3. **Hybrid Score Calculation**: Calculate hybrid score for each intermediate sequence

 ## Dependencies